BKoch74/4143-PLC/Assignments/P02/Readme.md

 ### Instructions

-- The mustangs.jpg needs to be in the main directory.
+- The mustangs.jpg needs to be in the imagemod folder.
 - The github.com/fogleman/gg package must be installed using the command line go get.